pfheatwole/thesis/source/canopy_aerodynamics.rst

 ..
 How do you determine the canopy aerodynamics?

+* [[Theoretical (predict) vs experimental (measure) approaches to determining wing performance.]]

-* Ideally you'd just measure them experimentally, but for this project we have to use theoretical methods.
+  Ideally you'd just measure them experimentally, but for this project we have to use theoretical methods.

 * *Computational aerodynamics* produce numerical solutions to the governing equations.
+They combine a model of the wing geometry with a set of boundary conditions to solve for the flow field around the wing.

+* There are many different methods.
+Each one comes with a different set of assumptions.
+Their designs involve tradeoffs that limit their applicability to different situations.

-* We need to choose a suitable aerodynamics method and acquire an implementation.
+* Conclusion: we need to choose a suitable aerodynamics method and acquire an implementation.

-..
-Why did this project implement its own aerodynamics code?

-[[FIXME: ultimately the "why implement my own" boils down to which method I chose.
-Start by choosing the method that satisfied the performance criteria, point out that an implementation wasn't available, and that's that.]]

-You could use the parametric model to output design specifications for other aerodynamic analysis tools, but relying on existing tools is problematic:

-1. Most of the freely available tools are not idea for analyzing parafoils.
-   They must handle non-linear geometries.
-They must provide reasonable performance at significant angles of attack (they can't rely on small angle approximations).
-They must degrade gracefully near stall.
-They must support asymmetric wind vectors (thermal updrafts, rotations, etc).
-They must be able to incorporate empirical adjustments from parafoil literature (viscous drag, mostly).

-2. Slower (most tools don't provide an API, and it would be too expensive for the simulator to call out to an external tool every iteration)

-3. More complexity (you introduce an external dependency)
+* [[There are existing methods in literature, but I need to define my performance criteria before claiming they are inadequate.
+This might be a good spot to acknowledge their existence, but defer their discussion.]]

 ..
 Roadmap: